-"Lessons from Crossing the Plains -
+"Lessons from Crossing the Plains -To read the article in its' entirety, click here.

 1. When we ignore preparedness counsel, we can expect unhappy consequences.